-The initiative seeks to improve several sections of the highway to support safe High Productivity Vehicle access, and improve safety and reliability.
+The proposal seeks to improve several sections of the highway to support safe High Productivity Vehicle access, and improve safety and reliability.

-The initiative will also consider ﬁrst/last mile issues faced by High Productivity Vehicle operators in the corridor.
+The proposal will also consider ﬁrst/last mile issues faced by High Productivity Vehicle operators in the corridor.

 Realignment of a 6.5 km section of the highway at Trewilga was completed in February 2018.

 Construction is also in progress on heavy duty pavement south of Boggabilla, the upgrade of the intersection with Mitchell Highway at Dubbo and on a program to deliver around 30 overtaking lanes.

 Planning is in progress for a range of further works:

 - heavy duty pavement provision (North Moree, Narrabri to Moree)